docker/docs/content/manuals/subscription/details.md

 ### Legacy Docker Scout Free

 Legacy Docker Scout Free is available for organizations.
-If you have a legacy Docker Core subscription, you automatically have access to legacy Docker Scout Free.
+If you have a Legacy Docker plan, you automatically have access to legacy Docker Scout Free.

 Legacy Docker Scout Free includes: